tenancy/docs/docs/tenancy/1.x/installation.md

 > We recommend selectively installing the packages you need.

+After you've installed tenancy/tenancy make sure to register the ServiceProvider for the [database driver](database-drivers) you wish to use in your app.

-## Framework
+## Selective install

-Instead of loading the framework and all drivers at once, you can selectively install what you need.
+Instead of loading all tenancy packages at once, you can selectively install what you need.
 You need at least the framework:

 ```bash